Scaling Behavior of the Hirsch Index for Failure Avalanches, Percolation Clusters and Paper Citations: Introduction

 \section{Introduction}

-Monotonically and nonlinearly decaying inequality functions are ubiquitous.
-When the papers by any author (or an institution) are arranged from highest cited one to the lowest, it becomes a monotonically decaying nonlinear inequality function (see e.g., \cite{hirsch2005index}).
-The same is true for avalanches in materials failure or in earthquakes (see e.g., \cite{biswas2015statistical}), cluster size distributions in percolation problems (see e.g., \cite{stauffer2018introduction}), etc..
-Large avalanches, strong quakes, or big size clusters come or occur in small numbers, while smaller or weaker the avalanches or quakes, or clusters, larger are their abundance in occurrence.

-How does one measure statistically these inequalities in occurrence frequencies of citations or avalanches or cluster sizes?
+Monotonically and non linearly decaying inequality functions are ubiquitous.
+When the number ($n_p$) of papers by any author (or,for that matter, an institution) are arranged according to the number ($n_c$) of the citations they received, the citation inequality function becomes a monotonically decaying one (see e.g., \cite{hirsch2005index}).
+The same is true for avalanches in materials failure or in earthquakes (see e.g., \cite{biswas2015statistical}), cluster size distributions in percolation problems (see e.g., \cite{stauffer2018introduction}), etc., where the number $(n_s)$ of avalanches or clusters (giving the size inequality function) decrease monotonically and nonlinearly with the size ($s$) of the avalanche or cluster.
+Large avalanches, strong quakes, or big size clusters come or occur in small numbers, while the smaller or weaker the avalanches or quakes, or clusters, the larger are their abundance in occurrence.
+How does one statistically measure these inequalities in occurrence frequencies of citation numbers or avalanche or cluster sizes?
 Obviously, the corresponding distribution functions for inequalities in citations or sizes would contain the entire statistics.
 However, they are not convenient to handle.
-One can consider the citation number of the best cited paper (as some times done for some unique awards, etc), or study the statistical (self-similar) structure of the biggest avalanche or the largest (percolating) cluster (as in statistical physics \cite{stauffer2018introduction}).
+One can consider the citation number of the best cited paper (as sometimes done for some unique awards, etc.), or study the statistical (self-similar) structure of the biggest avalanche or the largest (percolating) cluster (as in statistical physics \cite{stauffer2018introduction}).
 Hirsch proposed \cite{hirsch2005index} an index to measure these inequalities, by locating the fixed point of the nonlinear inequality function.
 The Hirsch index ($h$) corresponds to the citation number or occurrence frequency which is commensurate in magnitude with the number of publications or avalanche cluster sizes.